 The Isolation of Breast Cancer in Your 20s

-When I first learned of my breast cancer diagnosis—I felt alone.
+Despite what the statistics about breast cancer say, when I first learned of my diagnosis—I felt alone.
 Although they were compassionate and concerned, none of my friends could relate.
 I was 28 years old with breast cancer.
 I felt like my world stopped and life for my friends went on.
 They were experiencing vacations and promotions, while I was sitting in a blue chemo recliner, preparing for a mastectomy.
 I didn’t understand how we had just been together laughing, discussing our plans and reminiscing on the good times and now—I was a cancer patient.

 “Although they were compassionate and concerned, none of my friends could relate.
 They were experiencing vacations and promotions, while I was sitting in a blue chemo recliner, preparing for a mastectomy.”